The Hmong Language

 Most linguists agree that Hmong is part of the Hmong-Mien language family.
 It’s Indigenous to China and Southeast Asia.
 There are two dialects of Hmong in use in the U.S. (three if you believe Moob Lees is its own dialect).
 They are White Hmong or Hmoob Dawb and Green Mong or Moob Lees/Moob Ntsuab.
 Hmong is a tonal language, which means each word—sometimes each syllable—has its own tone.
 Changes in tone usually mean a change in meaning.
 There are eight tones in Hmong.

-While Hmong is considered a stable language in the world as a whole, it is a less commonly-spoken and less commonly-taught language in many countries.
+While Hmong language is considered a stable language in the world as a whole, it is a less commonly-spoken and less commonly-taught language in many countries.
 In the U.S., research is showing that parents are either not passing Hmong on to their children, or children are choosing not to speak Hmong for a number of different reasons (See this article by Dr. Xong Xiong and this article by Dr. Vicky Xiong-Lor for more).
 This is a concern when elders’ language of preference is Hmong and children’s language of preference is English.
 This language mismatch could mean that knowledge is not being passed down.

 According to the Pew Research Center, the U.S. Hmong population is at around 327,000 with 89% under 50 years of age.
 We are living in urgent times.
 We’re losing our elders faster than we’re able to maintain the Hmong language.
 If we don’t do something right now, we risk losing so much history and knowledge.